-A. Research involving the use of human-derived substances (e.g. blood or blood components, tissues, cells, secretions) is subject to the OSHA "Bloodborne Pathogens" (BBP) Standard.
-It is quite impossible to test human cells, including established cell lines, for all BBP/adventitious agents.
-Therefore, ALL human tissues and cell lines (including established lines) fall under the BBP standard.
-Research experiments involving human-derived materials, including established human cell lines, require IBC registration, and BSL2 practices and procedures must be followed while working with them.
-BBP training is required for all employees who can reasonably anticipate exposure to human blood or other potentially infections materials.
+A. Yes.
+Research experiments involving human derived materials, including established human cell lines, fall under the OSHA "Bloodbourne Pathogens" (BBP) Standard and require IBC registration, and BSL2 practices and procedures must be followed while working with them.
+OSHA BBP training is required for all employees who can reasonably anticipate exposure to human blood or other potentially infections materials.
 This training is required both at the time of initial work assignment and at least every twelve months thereafter.
-Information about BBP training can be obtained at: http://www.ehs.uc.edu/itc/courses.asp.
-The letter of interpretation from OSHA can be found here: http://www.osha.gov/pls/oshaweb/owadisp.show_document?p_table=INTERPRETATIONS&p_id=21519
+OSHA BBP training can be obtained online at: http://www.ehs.uc.edu/itc/courses.asp.
+The letter of interpretation from OSHA regarding human cell lines can be found at https://www.osha.gov/pls/oshaweb/owadisp.show_document?p_table=INTERPRETATIONS&p_id=21519

 Q. I've never had to "mess" with this before.
 Why do I have to now?

 A. There are two primary reasons.
 1.)
 Compliance with the NIH and CDC Guidelines is mandatory for any institution which utilizes NIH funding.
 2.)
 The federal government has regulations pertaining to the general possession, use and transfer of certain biohazardous agents classified as "Select Agents".
 Both the University and PIs are obligated to comply with these laws.
 In addition, some other granting agencies and even suppliers require proof of institutional approval to conduct research activities or procure agents.

 Q. My source of funding is not the NIH.
 Do I still have to be registered with the IBC?